RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

 To expand the narrative to other real estate metrics beyond sales, Sarah adds a new \vizcard~showing only the \metric{Home Sales} metric and peruses the \textit{new metric recommendations} that she could add.
 The \metric{New Listings} exhibits a similar pattern to sales (\cref{fig:teaser}, \textbf{D3}), so she creates a merged \vizcard~composed of \metric{Home Sales} and \metric{New Listings} (similar to \cref{fig:scenario}D).

-Satisfied with her two scenes that combine metrics from different sources that span partially overlapping time periods, Sarah feels confident in communicating her narrative to others.
-Later, in a meeting with her colleagues, she screen-shares \remixtape's presentation mode (\cref{fig:present-mode}) as she presents her interpretation of the dynamics of Seattle's housing market before and during the COVID-19 pandemic.
+Satisfied with her two scenes that combine metrics from different sources that span partially overlapping time periods, Sarah feels confident in communicating her narrative.
+Later, in a meeting with her colleagues, she \revision[screen-shares]{toggles} \remixtape's presentation mode as she presents her interpretation of the dynamics of Seattle's housing market before and during the COVID-19 pandemic \revision[]{(the toggle is located in the header at the top right of \cref{fig:teaser}, and the presentation mode is} \revision[see]{demonstrated in the supplemental} video).